couchbaselabs/touchbase/README.md

 ````$ npm install````

 Then, this will install all modules that were specified for the project in the 'package.json' file.
+You may need to use **sudo** before the command to do it as a root/administrator.
 All of these modules will be put into the 'node_modules' folder and then be accessed in the back-end javascript files using 'require' statements, or ````<script src="filepath">```` tags in HTML to access the necessary files.

 ######Bower